-Antisocial behaviour can range from late night loud music to damaging property or threatening neighbors.
+Antisocial behaviour can range from late night loud music to damaging property or threatening neighbours.
 Some unfortunate landlords may even experience criminal activity such as drug dealing or prostitution in their rental property.

-The first contact that the landlord has is often from a concerned or even angry neighbor.
-As a landlord you should take this seriously and your first port of call will be speaking to the tenant to let them know you’ve received a complaint.
+The first contact that the landlord has is often from a concerned or even angry neighbour.
+As a landlord, you should take this seriously and your first port of call will be speaking to the tenant to let them know you’ve received a complaint.

-This will mean they have been given an opportunity to rectify their behavior.
+This will mean they have been given an opportunity to rectify their behaviour.

 If things don’t change

-If after you’ve spoken to your tenant and they haven’t modified their behavior and you have decided that you need to repossess your property to resolve the matter, you can begin eviction proceedings.
+If after you’ve spoken to your tenant and they haven’t modified their behaviour and you have decided that you need to repossess your property to resolve the matter, you can begin eviction proceedings.

 Eviction under section 8 ground 12